liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/01-getting-started-with-maven.markdown

 [http://maven.apache.org/download.cgi](http://maven.apache.org/download.cgi).
 Putting your Maven installation's `bin` directory in your system's `$PATH` facilitates running the Maven executable (`mvn`) from your command prompt.
-You can check if Maven is installed by running `mvn -v` from your commnad prompt.
+You can check if Maven is installed by running `mvn -v` from your command prompt.
 If your Maven version is returned, you've successfully installed Maven!

 You'll learn some basics about Maven repositories next.